MDFEM: Multivariate decomposition finite element method for elliptic PDEs with uniform random diffusion coefficients using higher-order QMC and FEM: General MDM setting: infinite-dimensional integration

-\begin{remark} This proposition states that the cardinality of the active set is of order $\epsilon^{-q/(\varsigma-1)}$ so for a fixed $q$ the parameter $\varsigma$ should be chosen as large as possible if the aim is to achieve a small active set, i.e., $\varsigma=q/p^*$.
-(However, aiming for the smallest active set does not necessarily result in the smallest computational cost.) \end{remark}
+\begin{remark} For $q \ne \infty$ this proposition states that the cardinality of the active set is of order $\epsilon^{-q/(\rho-1)}$ so for a fixed $q$ the parameter $\rho$ should be chosen as large as possible, i.e., $\rho=q/p^*$, if the aim is to achieve the smallest active set.
+For $q = \infty$ this means taking $\rho = \infty$. \end{remark}